 Inspired by the citrus fruit known as yuzu, the Yuzu Konjac Jelly candies from Zen-Noh Ibaraki make for a delicious jelly delight that can be easily enjoyed on the go, thanks to the packaging’s tearable corners and squeezable design.
 Available now on the Bokksu Boutique.

 Purun Konjac Jelly: Peach

-Available on the Bokksu Market, the squeezable packaging and refreshing peach flavor make the Purun Konjac Jelly: Peach the perfect summer snack, especially when it has been left to chill in the refrigerator!
+Available on the Bokksu Boutique, the squeezable packaging and refreshing peach flavor make the Purun Konjac Jelly: Peach the perfect summer snack, especially when it has been left to chill in the refrigerator!

 Tarami Oishii Konjac Jelly: All Flavors

 Switching over to Bokksu Grocery, Tarami makes an unbeatable (and squeezable!) konjac jelly in peach, grape, and apple.
 Each flavor is made with real fruit juice, quality jelly, a shocking low calorie count, and lots and lots of fiber!